Skip to main content

 targetAccountId: string; // Account ID to connect with

-message?: string; // Optional connection message
+memo?: string; // Optional connection memo

 }